Travel Insurance For European Vacations

 Do You Need Travel Insurance to Visit Europe?

-Travel insurance is not a requirement for U.S. citizens visiting Europe.
-In most cases, you will be able to enter just fine with a valid passport.
-However, if you are planning to stay in certain countries for more than 90 days, you may be required to secure a visa prior to your trip.
+Travel insurance is typically not a requirement for U.S. citizens visiting Europe.
+Assuming your planned trip is less than 90 days long, you will likely be able to enter just fine with a valid passport.

 Schengen Visa Travel Insurance Requirements

 The Schengen Area is an alliance between 27 countries throughout Europe that allows border-free travel.
-Many of the most popular European destinations are part of this alliance, including Italy, France, Germany, Switzerland, and Spain.
+Many of the most popular European destinations are part of this alliance, including Italy, France, Spain, Germany, Switzerland, Croatia, Belgium, and Denmark.
+This alliance is not to be confused with the European Union.

-If you are planning a trip to the Schengen Area that exceeds 90 days, you will be required to obtain a Schengen visa.
-Part of the application process involves getting travel medical insurance that last the duration of your trip that meets the following requirements:
+If you’re planning a trip to the one or more of the Schengen countries that exceeds 90 days, you will be required to obtain a Schengen visa.
+In order to qualify for a visa, you’ll be required to show proof of travel health insurance that meets the following criteria:

 Europe Travel Insurance Coverage Recommendations

-With that said, there are important travel insurance benefits that all travelers should consider when traveling overseas.
+With that said, there are important travel insurance benefits that you should consider when traveling overseas, no matter what your itinerary holds.

 Cancellation Coverage